camrossi/aci-k8s-demo/README.md

     Notes:
     * Once the Event Stream is created it will generate a `url` this will be used as the webhook URL in `ArgoCD`
-    * Debug Top Tip: Disable `Forward events to rulebook activation` to visualize on the UI the data `ArgCD` is seeing to the Even Stream.
+    * Debug Top Tip: Disable `Forward events to rulebook activation` to visualize on the UI the data `ArgCD` is sending to the Even Stream.

 * Create a Decision Environment:
     * Image: quay.io/ansible/ansible-rulebook:v1.1.2